kserve/modelmesh-serving/docs/predictors/run-inference.md

 }
 ```

-Note that you have to provide the `model_name` in the data load, which is the name of the Predictor deployed.
+Note that you have to provide the `model_name` in the data load, which is the name of the InferenceService deployed.

-If a custom serving runtime which doesn't use the KFS V2 API is being used, the `mm-vmodel-id` header must be set to the Predictor name.
+If a custom serving runtime which doesn't use the KFS V2 API is being used, the `mm-vmodel-id` header must be set to the InferenceService name.

 If you are sure the requests from your client are being routed in such a way that balances evenly across the cluster (as described [above](#configure-grpc-client)), you should include an additional metadata parameter `mm-balanced = true`.
 This allows some internal performance optimizations but should not be included if the source if the requests is not properly balanced.